-There may be a few actions that you can take while the markets are down, to help put you in better position for the long term.
+There may be a few actions that you can take while the markets are down, to help put you in a better position for the long term.
 For instance, if you have investments you are looking to sell, a downturn may provide the opportunity for tax-loss harvesting—when you sell an investment and realize a loss.
 That could help your tax planning.

 These strategies are complex, and you may want to consult a professional before making any tax or investment decisions.

-- Read Viewpoints: “The upside of a down market.”
+Read Viewpoints on Fidelity.com: The upside of a down market

 The bottom line

 Rather than focusing on the turbulence, wondering whether you need to do something now or wondering what the market will do tomorrow, it makes more sense to focus on developing and maintaining a sound investing plan.
-A good plan will help you ride out the peaks and valleys of the market and may help you achieve your financial goals.
+A good plan can help you ride out the peaks and valleys of the market and may help you achieve your financial goals.

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917